Yipara logoYipara

 +

 Signs your cat's gums need attention: (1) Color change from their normal pink — paler, whiter, bluer, redder, or yellower than baseline.
-(2) Red rim along the tooth line — often the first sign of gingivitis.
+(2) Red rim along the tooth line — often the first sign of gum inflammation.
 (3) Bleeding spontaneously or during eating.
 (4) Foul breath — worse than usual "cat breath."
 (5) Swelling — lip or face appears puffier on one side.
 (6) Visible tartar — yellow-brown crust along teeth.
 (7) Your cat drops food, chews only on one side, or stops grooming (mouth pain).
 (8) Ulcers or raw red patches.
 Check your cat's gums monthly in natural daylight — lift the upper lip gently for 5 seconds.
 This habit catches problems early when they're most treatable.

 What if my cat's gums are pale but acting normal?